-- If enrolled as a surviving dependent, premiums will be based on 25 or more years of service, but the surviving dependent is not eligible for life insurance. - If enrolled as a retired employee, premiums will be based on the appropriate retired employee's years of service, and he or she will be eligible for life insurance.
+- If enrolled as a surviving dependent, premiums will be based on 25 or more years of service, but the surviving dependent is not eligible for life insurance. - If enrolled as a retired employee, premiums will be based on the surviving employee's own years of service, and he or she will be eligible for life insurance.